rkiel/full-stack-redux-tutorial/README.md

 If components can't have state, where will the state be?
 In an immutable data structure inside a Redux store!
 We've already seen how that works.
 The big idea is to separate the state from the user interface code.
 The React components are just a stateless projection of the state at a given point in time.

 #### Writing The UI for The Voting Screen

+#### Immutable Data And Pure Rendering

+If we only use immutable data in component props, and write the component as a pure component, we can have React use a more efficient strategy for detecting changes in the props.